snandiDS/prokseq-deprecated/README.md

 CONDA:
 ------
+	Step 1: Fetch the package.
 	   conda install -p <PATH_TO_DOWNLOAD> -c <CHANNEL> prokseq
 	   Example:
 	      mkdir testPrseq
 	      conda install -p /home/path/testPrseq -c snandids prokseq

-	Once the package is obtained, run the following commands. tar -xvzf data.tar.gz
+	Step 2: Once the package is obtained, run the following commands. tar -xvzf data.tar.gz
 	   tar -xvzf exampleFiles.tar.gz

+	Step 3: Install dependencies.
 	Please download the dependencies from github [https://github.com/snandiDS/prokseq].
 Store the files and folders in depend directory.
 	And also install the R and the R bioconductor packages.
 	Though the pipeline is written in Python3.6, but some packages used in the pipeline require Python2.7.
 Therefore, it is adviced to install Python2.
 The program should find python2 and python (python3) in the env PATH.
-	After installing Python2, to make the life easier, we recommend create virtual environment.
+After installing Python2, to make the life easier, we recommend create

+	Step 4: Create virtual environment
 	   conda create -n yourenvname python=3.6
 	   conda activate yourenvname
 	   conda install pandas